Azure/cognitiveservices-aci/cognitive-services-and-aci.md

     | **Overview**|Endpoint|Copy the endpoint.
 It looks like `https://northeurope.api.cognitive.microsoft.com/text/analytics/v2.0`|
     |**Keys**|API Key|Copy 1 of the two keys.
 It is a 32 alphanum-character string with no spaces or dashes, `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.|

-## Launch Text Analytics Containers on Azure Container Instances (ACI)
+## Step 2: Launch Text Analytics Containers on Azure Container Instances (ACI)

 **Creating Azure Container Instance (ACI) resource.**